hiroppy/fusuma/README.md

   - deploying to GitHub Pages
 - supports SNS, OGP, FullScreen, and etc...
 - supports Presenter Mode
-  - you can give a speech while watching a presenter's notes and a timer
+  - you can give a speech while watching a presenter's notes and timer
 - customizes JavaScript and CSS freely

 ## Demos